sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 # Create system
-To subscribe to Singapore Government Tech Stack (SGTS) products via the TechBiz portal, agencies need to create a system and onboard it to TechBiz.
+To subscribe to Singapore Government Tech Stack (SGTS) products agencies need to onboard their system to TechBiz via the **Manage systems** module in the TechBiz portal.

 **What is a system?**